souptikji/souptikji.github.io/index.md

 <a href="https://engineering.linkedin.com/teams/data" target="_blank"><img src="images/linkedin.png" alt="CMU" width="275" align="right"></a>

 <p align="justify" style="max-width:575px">
 Broadly, my interests lie in problems relating to Big Data, Large scale Machine Learning and Distributed Systems.
-My current research on optimizing the performance of Large scale Machine Learning systems, where training is performed by running stochastic gradient descent (SGD) in a distributed fashion using a central parameter server and multiple servers (learners).
-Synchronization delays due to straggling learners can significantly increase the run-time of the training job.
+My current research on optimizing the performance of <a href="http://www.andrew.cmu.edu/user/gaurij/Research.html" target="_blank">Large-scale Machine Learning systems</a>, where training is performed by running stochastic gradient descent (SGD) in a distributed fashion using a central parameter server and multiple servers (learners).
+In such systems, synchronization delays due to straggling learners can significantly increase the run-time of the training job.
 We working on new algorithms that try to mitigate straggler effects in Synchronous SGD, whilst keeping a decent gradient quality and convergence time.
 Along with that we are also working on delayed gradient accumulation to reduce communication overhead in Distributed Synchronous SGD. <br>
-In Summer 2017, I was a Software Engineering intern with LinkedIn's Big Data team, where I wrote a data tooling library in Scala for query translation from Hive to Spark.
+In Summer 2017, I was a Software Engineering intern with LinkedIn's <a href="https://engineering.linkedin.com/teams/data" target="_blank">Data team </a>, where I wrote a data tooling library in Scala for query translation from Hive to Spark.
 </p>

 ## Updates